 Corporate Franchise Tax: Everything You Need to Know

-Corporate Franchise and Income Tax
+Corporate Franchise vs Income Tax

-There are two different types of taxes they can be assessed on businesses: corporate income taxes and franchise taxes.
+There are two different types of taxes that can be assessed on businesses: corporate income taxes and franchise taxes.
 The difference is found in looking at what exactly is being taxed.
 Income taxes apply to profit.
 Franchise taxes do not apply to profit.
 Another difference between income tax and franchise tax is the entity that does the taxing.

 In addition to federal corporate income tax, some states assess a corporate income tax.
 Some cities also assess corporate income taxes.
-Frequently states assess a corporate income tax using a single rate for all corporations, regardless of the size of their income.
+Frequently, states assess a corporate income tax using a single rate for all corporations, regardless of the size of their income.
 Other states have a series of different tax brackets.
 Only about half the states impose a franchise tax.
-The federal government does not impose a franchise tax and they have no equivalent to the franchise tax.
+The federal government does not impose a franchise tax and has no equivalent to the franchise tax.
 The way to determine whether a business is subject to the state corporate income tax or the state franchise tax depends on whether a business has a nexus in the state.

-Federal law requires a physical presence within a state, either a business address or business location within the state for corporate tax.
-However, for franchise tax purposes a physical presence is not required.
-Generally, the rule is if you are required to collect sales tax based on sales to customers in a particular state, there is probably sufficient nexus to that state to be required to pay franchise tax.
+Federal law requires a physical presence within a state, either a business address or business location within the state, for corporate tax.
+However, for franchise tax purposes, a physical presence is not required.
+Generally, the rule is that if you are required to collect sales tax based on sales to customers in a particular state, there is probably sufficient nexus in that state to be required to pay franchise tax.
 States, however, have different rules.
 Frequently, companies with a presence in many different states hire professionals to assist them in sorting out tax nexus issues.